rmsrosa/random_notes/docs/src/probability/bayes_inference.md

 ## Conjugate distributions

 This property that multipling a Bernoulli distribution by a Beta prior yields a Beta posterior is an example of *conjugate distributions.* Conjugate distributions greatly facilitate the updating process in Bayesian statistics.
-There are a number of other conjugate prior distributions, but, in general, updating a prior is a much harder process and requires some fancy computational techniques.
+There are a number of other conjugate prior distributions, as can be seen on this [table of conjugate distributions](https://en.wikipedia.org/wiki/Conjugate_prior#Table_of_conjugate_distributions).

+But, in general, without conjugate distributions, common in "real-world" problems, updating a prior is a much harder process and requires some fancy computational techniques.